 Dealing with the death of a loved one is undoubtedly difficult.
 If your family member has died as the result of an accident caused by a wrongful act, neglect or default, you may be entitled to damages through Ontario’s Family Law Act.
 In these instances, it’s important to have a lawyer in Barrie on your side that can help you navigate the legal terrain.
-At Littlejohn Barristers, we’ve been helping our clients get the compensation they deserve for more than 25 years.
+At Littlejohn Barristers, we’ve been helping our clients get the compensation they deserve since 1996.
 In cases involving wrongful death, damages for the benefit of certain family members can be attained.
 For instance, if the deceased is survived by family members who relied on them financially, like a wife and children, a claim can be made for dependency.
 It can also help cover funeral expenses and other related costs.
 Bereavement damages can also be claimed by the spouse, partner, parent and children of the deceased.
 For more information about what our legal team can do for you, contact Littlejohn Barristers today.

 Compassionate Lawyers in Barrie on Your Side